entmike/dd-lambda-labs/README.md

 ## Accessing your GPU Instance

 There are a few different ways that you can connect to your instance.
-For sake of simplicity, we will cover connecting to the **Cloud IDE**, as it requires no installation and can be access solely from a browser.
+For sake of simplicity, we will cover connecting to the **Cloud IDE**, as it requires no installation and can be accessed solely from a browser.

   1. Visit the [Lambda Labs GPU Instances](https://lambdalabs.com/cloud/dashboard/instances) page.
   2. Click the **Launch (Beta)** link next to your running instance.